 Headlines: Kaminario adds MLC flash to go with previous DRAM SAN, as well as a hybrid option; Anobit bumps up capacity, speed of its MLC solid-state drives (SSDs).

-UK firms are being targeted with increasing frequency in security attacks designed to exploit human weaknesses and curiosity through emails and social networkinh sites.
+UK firms are being targeted with increasing frequency in security attacks designed to exploit human weaknesses and curiosity through emails and social network in sites.
 Research from Check Point has shown 42% of UK firms have been victims of social engineering attacks in the past two years.
-The av

 Massachusetts’ Advanced Cyber Security Center (ACSC) was launched Tuesday to develop future cybersecurity technologies and strategies to protect the nation’s IT infrastructure.

-Westcoast has announced the imminent launch of a VARunified communications (UC)offering tying together some of its key comms and networking vendor partners.
-The Lync-centric platform, to be unveiled to the channel in early October, will bring together softwaretechnology from Microsoft, infrastructur
+Westcoast has announced the imminent launch of a VARunified communications (UC) offering tying together some of its key comms and networking vendor partners.

 Windows Server 8 is the most ambitious version of the product Microsoft has developed to date.
 Mike Neil, GM of the project, talks about the importance of IT’s input.